Overview of this Intermediate Functional Fitness Plan

 L. More modifications would be nice.

 Though there are two modifiers (or “Mods”) in 645, Charlene and Shyanne, I felt that more moves could have used easier or lower-impact options that weren’t given.
 For example, there are several bouncy cardio exercises which I needed to modify myself by taking the jump out.
+(Side note: if you want a true no-impact program, check out my review of “4 Weeks for Every Body.”)
 Since no pre-recorded program will ever offer all the modifications your specific self might need, I urge you to always listen to your body and put in any changes YOU require to stay safe and healthy.

 645 Nutrition Options